eeskinn1/eeskinn1.github.io/docs/API.md

 2. When the Receiver Byte is identified, determine if it is addressed to me or broadcast:

-   - If not mine, finish copying to the retransmission array and retransmit.
+    2a.
+If not mine, finish copying to the retransmission array and retransmit.

-   - If mine, proceed to step 3.
+    2b.
+If mine, proceed to step 3.

-   - If broadcast, copy to the retransmit array, retransmit, and continue to step 3.
+    2c.
+If broadcast, copy to the retransmit array, retransmit, and continue to step 3.

-3. Identify the Message Type.
+1. Identify the Message Type.

-4. Process the message and extract relevant sensor data.
+2. Process the message and extract relevant sensor data.

-5. Discard the message after processing.
+3. Discard the message after processing.

-6. Transmit the collected sensor data based on the message type.
+4. Transmit the collected sensor data based on the message type.

-7. When a new message is received, restart from step one.
+5. When a new message is received, restart from step one.

 Each step includes error checking to validate the message.
 If a message fails validation, an error code and the sender's address will be transmitted.
 If characters are received outside of valid start and stop bits, they are ignored and discarded.

-### Error Handling
+### Error/Message Transmission Handling

 1. Whenever an event triggers data transmission (e.g., periodic sensor readings, error detection, or reset), begin constructing the message in an array.